 Unlike decades before, it is much easier to find healthier alternatives to popular meals and drinks today.
 These things are commercially available and easily integrated into one’s lifestyle.
-Instead of soda or other drinks high on sugar, there are natural juice alternatives that add vitamins and nutrients needed by the body.
+Instead of soda or other drinks high on sugar, natural juice alternatives add vitamins and nutrients the body needs.

-There are also alternatives to processed foods that are plant-based, ensuring the fat levels are kept to a bare minimum, if present at all.
-The natural flavors that come with these plant-based foods also do away with added seasoning that could bring up the sodium levels in the body.
+There are also alternatives to plant-based processed foods, ensuring the fat levels are kept to a bare minimum if present.
+The natural flavors of these plant-based foods also do away with added seasoning that could increase the sodium levels in the body.

 How Do You Know If Your Liver is Detoxing Successfully?

 For people who have gone through a liver detox, the signs your liver is healing will be quite pronounced, as the changes create a profound change in the body.
-These changes could be subtle at first but are sure to be noticed, since the signs of a poorly performing liver are also quite pronounced as well.
+These changes could be subtle at first but are sure to be noticed since the signs of a poorly performing liver are also quite pronounced.

 Feeling Energized for Longer

-Unlike those with a poorly performing liver, people who have undergone a successful detox will notice they have more energy to get them through the day, and they tend not to get so tired even after just a little physical activity.
+Unlike those with a poorly performing liver, people who have undergone a successful detox will notice they have more energy to get them through the day and tend not to get so tired even after a little physical activity.

-This feeling of being energized will also bring a better daily outlook in life.
+This feeling of being energized will also bring a better daily outlook.
 There is the willingness to do more, go out more often, and experience life at its best.

 Proper Digestion and Movement

-Anyone who has had to go through any kind of stomach or bowel movement issue will agree that the relief provided by a properly functioning and detoxed liver is nothing short of heavenly.
-Regular movement ensures that the body is healthier, but there is a certain freedom in being able to go to places where a toilet might not be readily available.
+Anyone who has had to go through any stomach or bowel movement issue will agree that the relief provided by a properly functioning and detoxed liver is heavenly.
+Regular movement ensures that the body is healthier, but there is a certain freedom in going to places where a toilet might not be readily available.

-Better digestion also helps in ensuring that one does not suffer from having a “spare tire” along the midsection.
+Better digestion also helps ensure one does not suffer from having a “spare tire” along the midsection.
 As fatty food is less likely to cause an accumulation of fatty tissue along the belly, a better and healthier figure is seen.

 Clearer Skin and Complexion

 Those who had liver issues before and have successfully detoxed will notice better-looking skin as one of the earlier signs.
-There will be less discoloration or pigmentation, as the toxins that stay in the blood have now been flushed from the system.
+There will be less discoloration or pigmentation as the toxins in the blood have now been flushed from the system.

 Coupled with a better outlook due to more energy, people who had a successful liver detox often look like people who had a makeover done on them, as even their general demeanor has improved following the experience of getting better.